Quickly start up your Unreal integration with Leanplum

 Push Notifications

-To setup push notification support with your Unreal project, Leanplum provides a couple of built-in methods that will help you depending on the platform your game is played on.
+To set up push notification support with your Unreal project, Leanplum provides a couple of built-in methods that will help you depending on the platform your game is played on.

 iOS Setup